 - Skip logic and 20+ question types

-- Advanced reporting with intelligent analytics
+- Advanced reporting with analytics and data export

 - Customizable templates with brand colors and logos